-The Water Bureau is replacing its original 1894 reservoirs with a new 12.4-million-gallon, seismically reinforced underground reservoir.
-This reservoir will supply water to Portland's west side and serve more than 360,000 people, including all downtown businesses and residents, 20 schools, 5 hospital complexes, and more than 60 parks.
+The Water Bureau has replaced its original 1894 reservoirs with a new 12.4-million-gallon, seismically reinforced underground reservoir.
+This reservoir supplies water to Portland's west side and serves more than 360,000 people, including all downtown businesses and residents, 20 schools, 5 hospital complexes, and more than 60 parks.

 When you subscribe, select the checkbox next to "Washington Park Reservoir Improvement Project."

 - Working hours for the fall and winter when temperatures are at their coldest start at 5 a.m. and end at 6 p.m.
 Monday through Friday.

 - During construction, you can expect noise from saws, excavation, dump trucks, concrete pump trucks, and generators.

 - Thank you for your patience while we work to improve your water system.

 - Pouring concrete for the base and walls and walk ways around the reflecting pool